-- ISBE requests copies of the LEA's submission of its IDEA Part B grant application. - ISBE can conduct periodic audits of TMC materials from a sample of LEAs. - LEAs will be subject to sanctions by ISBE for their failure either to conduct the TMC meeting or to submit the required documentation as requested.
+- ISBE requests copies of the LEA's submission of its IDEA Part B grant application. - ISBE can conduct periodic audits of TMC materials from a sample of LEAs. - ISBE monitors for policies and procedures in place through Cyclical Monitoring Assessments. - LEAs will be subject to sanctions by ISBE for their failure either to conduct the TMC meeting or to submit the required documentation as requested.